-Description: Ann is interesting to look at.
-Everything about her, from the coy lift of her dark, thicker eyebrows, to the good-natured, half smirk that most commonly graces her full lips speaks of an intelligence lying in wait behind her cobalt eyes.
-Raised, freckled cheekbones with a hint of ever-present natural blush to them are paired with a high, regal forehead, an aquiline nose just bordering on the side of thin, and a chin that is decidedly mannish and never seems to lower, even when it is.
-Her hair is dark and thick, a profusion of wild curl framing her face and twisting off in all different directions thereafter, a black so true it gleams almost blue in the right light.
-It's almost impossible to tell its length, tied back in a jaunty, ever-changing ribbon as it always seems to be.
-Of slightly above-average height, she is still only of slender build, a testament to the more bookish hours of her life, or perhaps nights spent hungry on the road.
+Description: Everything about this woman, from the coy lift of her dark, thicker eyebrows to the fullness of her lips speaks of an intelligence lying in wait behind her cobalt eyes.
+High, noble cheekbones with a hint of ever-present natural blush are coupled with a regal forehead and smooth nose and a chin that never seems to lower.
+Her hair is dark and thick, a mane of tousled black waves that frames her face and almost gleams blue in the right light.
+She carries her willowy frame with sophisticated grace, her slender build a testament to the more bookish hours of her life or perhaps more than one night spent hungry on the road.

 Personality: For a supposedly stuffy old scholar, Ann is a remarkably devil-may-care Princess.
 For an older sibling, Ann has more often been the goad to temptation and the road less traveled.
 Any semblance to a bookish, authoritative woman is purely coincidental.
 But those are the two disparate sides to Ann Moriah Redrain, and they are as interchangeable as the sun and the rain, pulled out to suit the occasion or the mercurial nature of the woman herself.